ravenscroftj/ravenscroftj.github.io/content/Software/Docker.md

-Docker is a containerisation and virtualization tool that became popular in the 2010s thank
+Docker is a containerisation and virtualization tool that became popular in the 2010s as a lightweight alternative to running virtual machines.

 -
 ## Network Issues
 	- Experienced a problem where docker containers are not allowed to access stuff on the `192.168.x.x` subnet.